typst/typst/docs/src/reference/types.md

 - returns: any

 ### at()
 Extract the first grapheme cluster after the specified index.
+If the index is out of bounds, the default value is returned.
-Fails with an error if the index is out of bounds.
+Fails with an error if no default value was specified.

 - index: integer (positional, required)
   The byte index.
+- default: any (named)
 - returns: string

 ### slice()